 - 1 chicken stock cube

-- heat your oven at 180 c gas mark 4 and boil a kettle of water
+Preheat your oven to 180°c gas / mark 4 and boil a kettle of water.

-- put a slit at each leg, between the breast and leg
+Cut a slit at each leg, between the breast and leg.

-- pour 300 mls of boiling water onto the tray and cover the roasting tin with tin foil, trapping all the steam in.
+Pour 300 ml of boiling water into the tray and cover the roasting tin with tin foil, trapping all the steam in.

-- place your bird the oven on the middle shelf, with no shelf above it. and leave for an hour and a half to cook without touching. (don’t even look at it, have a glass of wine or cup of tea, depending on the time!
+Place the tray into the oven on the middle shelf (with no shelf above it) and leave for an hour and a half to cook without touching.
+Don’t even look at it!
+Have a glass of wine or cup of tea, depending on the time.

-- after an hour and a half take the chicken out, drain off the liquid stock into a saucepan for the gravy
+After an hour and a half, take the tray out and drain off the chicken juices into a saucepan, ladling a little over the chicken.

-- Put the bird back in the oven for 20 minutes with no foil to let the skin of the chicken to crisp up..
+Put the bird back into the oven for 20 minutes with no foil to let the skin of the chicken to crisp up.

-- For the gravy.. take off the top layer of fat of the juices with a spoon, heat the meat juices and add the chicken stock cube…( in a cup put 2 teaspoons of cornflour with 1 teaspoon of cold water and mix) add this to the juices on a medium heat stirring to thicken (when thick leave on a low heat stirring occasionally)
+Now for the gravy.
+With the saucepan over a medium heat, remove the layer of fat from the meat juices and add in the chicken stock cube.
+Mix 2 teaspoons of cornflour with 1 teaspoon of cold water and add this to the juices, stirring to thicken.
+Leave on a low heat, stirring occasionally.

-- after 20 mins take the chicken out and leave it to rest, covered loosely with tinfoil for 10 to 15 mins
+After 20 minutes, take the chicken out and leave it to rest for 10 to 15 minutes, covered loosely with tinfoil.
+Serve with some seasonal veggies and your delicious gravy.